Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Patriots & PatriotismWar of 1812.
 A significant historical year for this entry is 1812.

 Location.
 43° 14.861′ N, 79° 52.167′ W. Marker is in Hamilton, Ontario.
 It is in Corktown.
-Marker is at the intersection of John Street South and St. Joseph’s Drive, on the right when traveling north on John Street South.
+It is at the intersection of John Street South and St. Joseph’s Drive, on the right when traveling north on John Street South.
 Touch for map.
 Marker is at or near this postal address: 319 John Street S, Hamilton ON L8N L8N, Canada.
 Touch for directions.

 Brock Stepped Here Marker image.
 Click for full size.

-Photographed By Tim Boyd, March 7, 2024
+Photographed by Tim Boyd, March 7, 2024

 2. Brock Stepped Here Marker